 In June, biologist Monte Westerfield secured a five-year, $9.6 million grant from the National Institutes of Health to the UO’s Zebrafish International Resource Center.

-UO’s research expenditures, which represent the university’s spending of research dollars received in the past, went up by 7.4 percent to $117.3 million, according to the Office of the Vice President for Research and Innovation.
+UO’s research expenditures, which represent the university’s spending of research dollars received in the past, went up by 7.4 percent to $117.3 million, according to preliminary numbers from the research office.

 “Our research productivity is increasing and so too is our impact on the world around us,” said David Conover, vice president for research and innovation.
 “Through their research and scholarship, our outstanding faculty are pushing the boundaries of curiosity and creativity, fueling the local and regional economy, and translating discovery into innovations and life-changing solutions.”